CNAG-Biomedical-Informatics/pheno-ranker/docs/csv-import.md

         * `Pheno-Ranker` was built with speed in mind, but if you have more than 10K rows, be aware that the calculations may take more than a few seconds.

         * Qualitative values are preferred over quantitative ones.
-If you have quantitative values (numbers, and in particular floating ones), we recommend that you re-encode them as ranges.
-This way, the comparison will make more sense.
+If you have quantitative values (numbers, and in particular floating ones), we recommend that you discretize them as ranges.
+In any case, if your data contain both by quantitative and qualitative variables you may wanna check [Factor Analysis of Mixed data](https://en.wikipedia.org/wiki/Factor_analysis_of_mixed_data).

     Ok, let's convert a CSV then.